-The data provided by ODNI identified the agencies with delegated authority to conduct their own investigations.
+74The data provided by ODNI identified the agencies with delegated authority to conduct their own investigations.

-According to ODNI officials, NBIB is one of several investigative service providers government-wide.
+75According to ODNI officials, NBIB is one of several investigative service providers government-wide.

-&lt;sup>73We found that average security clearance processing times generally increased from 2012 through 2016 for the fastest 90 percent of cases in the scope of our data request.
+73We found that average security clearance processing times generally increased from 2012 through 2016 for the fastest 90 percent of cases in the scope of our data request.
 Average times for initial secret and initial top secret investigations increased by statistically significant amounts (i.e., distinguishable from no change at the 0.01 level of significance).
 Due to the small sample size of reporting quarters and other factors, however, our analyses did not find statistically significant increases for average times for initial secret adjudications.

-initial top secret cases in fiscal year 2012, only 43 percent met the objective for at least three of four quarters in fiscal year 2016.
+initial secret cases in fiscal year 2012, only 35 percent met the objective for at least three of four quarters in fiscal year 2016.

-Across the executive branch agencies included in our review, the average number of days to adjudicate the fastest 90 percent of initial top secret cases for the fourth quarter of fiscal year 2016 ranged from 3 days to 175 days.
+- While 65 percent of the agencies met the 20-day adjudication objective for at least three of four quarters for the fastest 90 percent of initial top secret cases in fiscal year 2012, only 43 percent met the objective for at least three of four quarters in fiscal year 2016. - Across the executive branch agencies included in our review, the average number of days to adjudicate the fastest 90 percent of initial top secret cases for the fourth quarter of fiscal year 2016 ranged from 3 days to 175 days.